Legal information about Family Violence laws and resources

 What is an Emergency Protection Order?

-An Emergency Protection Order (EPO) is a temporary court order made by a Presiding Justice of the Peace (PJP) to protect a victim of domestic violence when the situation is serious and urgent.
+An Emergency Protection Order (EPO) is a temporary court order made by a Justice of the Peace to protect a victim of family violence when the situation is serious and urgent.
+An Emergency Protection Order may be made under Nova Scotia's Domestic Violence Intervention Act.

 You can apply for an EPO if you are 16 or older, and:

-- live with, or lived with, your partner as a couple; or
+- live with, or lived with, your partner as a couple; and/or

 - you have a child or children together, even if you have never lived with each other.